Tenterden - Northiam - Bodiam

 Following the cessation of hostilities, 'Princess Elizabeth' resumed her place in the Golden Arrow, but was rebuilt again in 1947 as a ‘Guards Brake Parlour’ for use in the ‘Devon Belle’ service.
 Renamed 'Isle of Thanet' for use in the ‘Thanet Belle’, she continued to spend much of her time as part of the ‘Golden Arrow’.

 During the 1950's and early 1960's, 'Isle of Thanet' was often included within special Pullman workings for the Royal Family and visiting Heads of State.
-These workings frequently included 'Lydia' and 'Aries', both of which are now also resident at the K&ESR.
+These workings frequently included 'Aries', which is now also resident at the K&ESR.
 'Isle of Thanet' and 'Aries' were included in the first electrically hauled working of the Golden Arrow on 12th June 1961.

-In January 1965, ‘Isle of Thanet’, with ‘Lydia’, were included in the funeral train of the late Statesman Sir Winston Churchill.
+In January 1965 ‘Isle of Thanet’ was included in the funeral train of the late Statesman Sir Winston Churchill.

 Sir Winston Churchills Funeral Train at Clapham Junction © Ben Brooksbank